aimpowered/aimpowered.github.io/_posts/2021-03-28-speech_rec_for_fluency_disorder.md

 Summary: "I play with a few state-of-the-art speech recognition models with my own speech sample and find a way to auto-tune my own speech to reduce disfluency."
 ---

+# Speech Technology for People Who Stutter

 Speech recognition technology has progressed a lot in recent years, especially when using modern deep learning techniques.
-While new models such as Facebook AI Research's [wav2vec](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec) has achieved 2.43 WER (Word Error Rate) in research benchmark dataset, their performance usually tanks when processing atypical speech, such as, speech by people with fluency disorder, stuttering, people who are deaf or hard of hearing, or people with a thick accent.
+While new models such as Facebook AI Research's [wav2vec](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec) has achieved 2.43 WER (Word Error Rate) in research benchmark dataset, their performance usually tanks when processing atypical speech, such as, speech by people who stutter, people who are deaf or hard of hearing, or people with an accent.

-I am one of [many](https://twitter.com/kenjilopezalt/status/1295630888600928258) who suffer from speech [fluency disorder](https://www.asha.org/practice-portal/clinical-topics/fluency-disorders/).
-How it manifests varies widely for individuals, but as for me, it results in a lot of pauses/breaks and [filler words](https://en.wikipedia.org/wiki/Speech_disfluency#Fillers) in my natural speech, and it is a lot worse when I am speaking under pressure or being recorded.
+I am one of [1% adult population that stutter](https://westutter.org/what-is-stuttering/).
+How stuttering manifests itself varies widely for individuals depending on the speaking situation, but as for me, who stutters covertly for most of my life, it results in tremendous anxiety and fear for speaking, as well as lots of blocks and filler words in my speech.
+I also find it particularly challenging to manage my speech and my anxiety when speaking under pressure or being recorded.

 Here is a speech sample of me introducing myself, just to give you a flavor.